 So far this library is made for modern browsers only, and does not support graceful degradation.
 However you can always open an issue on the repo page or try to solve other problems if you see any simple ones.
 Nevertheless, Taggd is still a heck of a plugin, and it’s practical to use for any project.

 And if you have any questions or suggestions feel free to message the creator Tim Severien on his Twitter @TimSeverien.

-25 Websites To Have Fun With Your Photos
+Read Also: 10 Websites to Have Fun With Your Photos